 Scan the media and trade press

-You’ll find information about trends, hot topics and – at this time of the year – predictions of what the big issues will be in your industry in the coming 12 months.
+You’ll find information about trends, hot topics and predictions of what the big issues will be in your industry in the coming 12 months.

 Data analysis will give you sharp insight into what your audience loves, likes and … ignores.
 Choose keyword topics that are relevant to your brand and market, then use a tool like Buzzsumo to look at what is picking up both social shares and links.
 You’ll also get insight into what social channels are preferred by the audience in your market segment.
 You’ll find suggestions of practical tools here.